 Types of life jackets

 Here’s a guide for different types of life jackets.
-Let’s take a look at their unique features, the buoyancy they provide, and their intended use.
+Let’s look at their unique features, the buoyancy they provide, and their intended use.

 Type I – Offshore life jackets